ZAHON/qwik-primitives/packages/primitives/src/components/accordion/README.md

           <Accordion.ItemTrigger>Can it be animated?</Accordion.ItemTrigger>
         </Accordion.ItemHeader>
         <Accordion.ItemPanel>
           <Accordion.ItemContent>Yes!
-You can animate the Accordion with CSS or JavaScript.</Accordion.ItemContent>
+You can animate the Accordion with CSS.</Accordion.ItemContent>
         </Accordion.ItemPanel>
       </Accordion.Item>
     </Accordion.Root>